What is the course of a migraine attack?

 At a glance

-• Strong, sudden headache that usually only lasts for a few hours
+• Strong, sudden headache that usually lasts for several hours, but can be longer.

-• While in adults migraine headaches often occur on only one side of the head, in children and teenagers they may also be felt on both sides of the head or in the middle of the forehead
+• Adults usually have pain just on one side of the head.
+Young people report pain on both sides of their head or in the middle of the forehead.

 Other symptoms